obe1dev/BusinessIntelligence/README.md

 I added a few features and styling to make it look similar to a Divvy product.
 I hope you enjoy it as much as I did coding it.

-Feel free to reach out with any question.
+Feel free to reach out with any questions.

 To Run this project